 You can also start learning part way through a term by joining a getting started class.
 These take place once a week.
 You will start to develop your skills and your teacher will assess you to make sure that you start at a level of course that is right for you.

 Courses currently take place at Wellington House, with some content for higher levels learners delivered online.
 We are hoping to run more classes in the community soon, at local libraries for instance, so please contact us for the latest information on where you can study.

 Our ESOL courses are for adult learners: this means that you must be aged 19 years or over on August 31st 2022 to be able to study courses taking place between September 2022 and July 2023

 Most people with a settled status will be able to attend.
 Sometimes though your current status might prevent you for the time being.
 If you want to check if you're eligible, take a look at our information about eligibility.

 How much will it cost?

-All our ESOL courses have a fee but if you're on a low income, unemployed or on means-tested benefits you probably won't have to pay or could at least get a discount.
+Courses running between January and July 2023 will be free for everyone.
+After this date, if you're on a low income, unemployed or on means tested benefits you probably won't have to pay or could at least get a discount.

-We'll talk to you about your individual situation and explain everything before you enrol so that you're clear about any evidence you need to provide or any fee you would need to pay.
+We'll talk to you about your individual situation and explain everything before you enrol.
+We'll make it clear about any evidence you need to provide or any fee you would need to pay.